Skip to content

 • Hover over a resource and click the button on the right to copy the full name of the current resource.

-• Clicking the card allows you to view related logs, user visits, and events; if the resource is associated with a monitor, you can jump to the corresponding monitor to view the monitor configuration and related events.
+• Clicking the card allows you to view related logs, user accesses, and events; if the resource is associated with a monitor, you can jump to the corresponding monitor to view the monitor configuration and related events.

 Infrastructure Dependencies